kingananas20/playground-api/README.md

 ![Stars](https://img.shields.io/github/stars/kingananas20/playground-api)
 ![Forks](https://img.shields.io/github/forks/kingananas20/playground-api)

 `playground-api` is a Rust crate designed to simplify interaction with the Rust Playground API.
 It provides an easy-to-use interface for executing Rust code snippets programmatically.
+It supports async and blocking Clients.

 ## Features